sin5ddd/mcp-sqlew/docs/DECISION_CONTEXT.md

 The **Decision Context** feature allows you to attach rich documentation to architectural and implementation decisions, explaining **WHY** a decision was made, what alternatives were considered, and the trade-offs involved.
 This goes beyond simple key-value storage to provide deep historical context that helps future developers (both human and AI) understand past reasoning.

+> **Preserved in v4.0.0**: This feature is fully preserved in the v4.0.0 schema refactoring.
+All decision context data (rationale, alternatives, trade-offs, related links) continues to work without changes.
+The schema uses `v4_decision_context` table with the same structure and functionality.

 ---

 ## 🆕 Decision Intelligence Integration (v3.9.0)